mgjeong/support-dataprocessing-manager-java/engine/engine-kapacitor/README.md

 Engine Kapacitor
 ===============

-Kapacitor can be connected to Data Processing Runtime as a data query engine.
+Kapacitor can be connected to Data Processing Manager as a data query engine.
 User-defined functions (UDFs) are required for utilizing kapacitor with data processing runtime.

-### 1. Deploying locally ###
+## Prerequisites ##

 ```
 $ cd engine/engine-kapacitor